Enterprise Digital Transformation: 9 Signs Your Playbook Needs an Upgrade

 The digital transformation track record has been ambiguous so far.
 While around 89% of businesses invested in enterprise digital transformation, they managed to gain only 31% of the expected revenue and even a smaller percentage of the promised cost savings.
 Since business leaders prefer the “low risk/high reward” approach to building their strategies, they naturally start questioning whether enterprise digital transformation is worth it.

-The truth is that digital transformation for enterprise isn't just worth the effort.
-It's absolutely necessary for company growth.
-Whenever a mismatch between expectations and results occurs, the real root of the problem lies in belated action and insufficient understanding of symptoms.
-Therefore, this article will provide a deeper look into the definition of enterprise digital transformation and nine key signs that indicate the organization's need for an upgrade.
+The truth is that digital transformation for enterprises isn't just worth the effort: it's absolutely necessary for company growth.
+Whenever a mismatch between expectations and results occurs, the real root of the problem lies in delayed action and insufficient understanding of symptoms.
+Therefore, this article will provide a deeper look into the definition and potential benefits of enterprise digital transformation, outlining the nine key signs that indicate an organization's need for an upgrade

 What is enterprise digital transformation?

-On the surface, the definition of enterprise digital transformation is easy, intuitive even—it's the process of embedding digital technology into a business workflow.
+Digital transformation is easy to define, intuitive even—it's the process of embedding digital technology and enterprise digital development into a business workflow.
 However, the superficial simplicity gives decision-makers the wrong impression and impacts their planning.
 For that reason, the approach to enterprise digital transformation has to be realistic and based on the most detailed definition of the term.

 1. Digital transformation isn't just one solution